About Winnipeg Airports Authority Inc.

 Airfield access is strictly controlled under Transport Canada regulations.
-Requests for authorization to shoot video, film footage or shoot still photography in airfield areas must be submitted in advance to the WAA‘s Director of Communications & Public Affairs.
+Requests for authorization to shoot video, film footage or shoot still photography in airfield areas must be submitted in advance to the WAA‘s Manager of Communications & Public Affairs.
 Requests for access will be accommodated based on availability.
 Should an

 emergency situation arise or another event that requires the attention of the airport, the visit may be cancelled.